IsHacker003/vdexExtractor/README.md

-# Vdex Extractor
+# VDEX Extractor

-Command line tool to decompile and extract Android Dex bytecode from Vdex files that are generated along with Oat files when optimizing bytecode from dex2oat ART runtime compiler.
-Vdex file format has been introduced in the Oreo (API-26) build.
+Command line tool to decompile and extract Android Dex bytecode from VDEX files that are generated along with oat files when optimizing bytecode from dex2oat ART runtime compiler.
+VDEX file format has been introduced in the Oreo (API-26) build.
 More information is available [here][vdex-cr].
-It should be noted that Oat files are no longer storing the matching Dex files inside their `.rodata` section.
+It should be noted that oat files are no longer storing the matching DEX files inside their `.rodata` section.
 Instead they're always paired with a matching Vdex container file.